-It’s been a difficult year for retail – or more accurately, another difficult year for retail.
-In this article we take a broad view of the economic landscape on Britain’s high streets and beyond
+2018 was a difficult year for retail – or more accurately, it was another difficult year for retail.
+In this article we take a broad view of the economic landscape on Britain’s high streets and beyond.

 Throughout the last year a number of articles in the press have highlighted just how bad the situation has become.
 An article in the Guardian back in May 2018 even led with the fact that the current reduction of shopper numbers is more significant than in 2009, during the deepest part of the recession.
-And you only have to keep an eye on the news to see household names reported in trouble, whether they’re negotiating CVAs, jettisoning staff or whole stores, or going under completely – Mothercare, Carpetright, Poundworld, Toys R Us, Maplin, New Look and House of Fraser have all hit the headlines last year.
+And you only had to keep an eye on the news to see household names reported as in trouble, whether they were negotiating CVAs, jettisoning staff or whole stores, or going under completely – Mothercare, Carpetright, Poundworld, Toys R Us, Maplin, New Look, House of Fraser and M&S all hit the headlines last year.
 Towards the end of the year, high street giant Debenhams posted a record annual loss (£491.5m, against profits of £59m the previous year), and popular retail brands including Claire’s Accessories and Superdry reported they were struggling too – the former restructured and considered a CVA, while the latter posted a profit warning.

-With consumer spending dropping almost every month – according to Visa’s consumer spending index, which recorded declines in all but one of the last 12 months – and footfall in retail parks, shopping centres and the high street down across the board in Q3 2018, and that trend appears to have continued to the end of the year, suggesting it’s a time for caution throughout the supply chain.
-Businesses will need to be savvy to weather the storm, with retailers careful to meet the exact needs of their target customers both in terms of offering and service, and suppliers operating with caution, taking all possible steps to protect themselves from risks such as unpaid invoices, as well as building the best possible relationships with their customers, ensuring that they can keep their finger on the pulse of the business’s ups and downs.
+According to figures from retail intelligence specialists Springboard, footfall in retail parks, shopping centres and the high street was down across the board in Q3 2018, and that trend appears to have continued to the end of the year, suggesting it’s a time for caution throughout the supply chain.
+Businesses will need to be savvy to weather the storm.
+Retailers must be careful to meet the exact needs of their target customers both in terms of offering and service.
+Suppliers must operate with caution, taking all possible steps to protect themselves from risks such as unpaid invoices, as well as building the best possible relationships with their customers, ensuring that they can keep their finger on the pulse of the business’s ups and downs.

 To find out more about our Credit Insurance and other risk mitigation solutions, and which might prove the best value for your business, please call Laura Prime on 01279 722555.